bryan-trinh/SmartMirror/README.md

 Please refer to **RORRIM Poster.pdf** and **RORRIM Report.pdf** for more information

+Please watch **RORRIM Demo.mov** for our submission for Fall Design Review 2020

 Our current implementation has the following:
 * Displays a home screen with standard smart mirror widgets, such as time and weather
 * Displays simple health information from Fitbit: heart rate and step count